Pontiac Tempest: First generation (1961–1963)

 The combination of a rear-mounted transaxle and front-mounted engine very nearly gave the car an ideal 50/50 front/rear weight distribution.
 This, along with a four-wheel independent suspension, helped make the Tempest a nimble-handling car for the era.
 The front engine/rear transaxle design also eliminated the driveshaft/transmission tunnel in the front of the passenger compartment, while lowering the driveshaft tunnel in the rear compared with a conventional front engine/front transmission layout.

 The Trophy 4 four-cylinder engine was promoted for its economy, but Pontiac also saved money on its assembly: Because it was based on the right cylinder bank of the Pontiac 389 V8 engine, both engines could be built on the same assembly line.
 There were three versions of the Trophy 4: An economy version with a relatively low 8.6:1 compression ratio and a single-barrel carburetor; a hotter version with a 10.25:1 compression ratio and a single-barrel carburetor; and the most powerful Trophy 4 engine, which had a 10.25:1 compression ratio and a four-barrel carburetor.
 While both Trophy 4 engines (low and high compression) equipped with single-barrel carburetors produced 110–140 hp, the high-compression, four-barrel Trophy 4 engine produced 166 hp at 4,800 RPM and 215 lb·ft of torque at 2,800 RPM (all ratings are SAE Gross).
-The three Trophy 4 engine versions offered fuel economy ratings ranging from 18-22 MPG.
+The three Trophy 4 engine versions offered fuel economy ratings ranging from 18 to 22 MPG.
 Popular Mechanics reported fuel economy of 21.3 MPG at 60 MPH.

 The Trophy 4 engine was generally reliable, but could be harsh when it was out of tune, due to its inherent lack of secondary balance and absence of balancer shafts.

 The Tempest was offered with quite a few options such as air conditioning, transistor radios, windshield washers, a parking brake warning light, padded safety dash, child-proof door locks, and dealer-installed seat belts, as such restraints were not yet Federally required at the Tempest's introduction.